naturesdata/CorrelationProject/README.md

 ```
 bash jobs/bonferroni.sh
 ```
-#### Run Time: 1 minute 3.298 seconds
+This might take about a minute.
 This script corrects the original alpha value of 0.05 simply by dividing the original alpha by the total number of tests performed which is 360,843,389,481.
 Once the corrected alpha is obtained, the test results can be counted by category.
 The category that a test result is counted in depends on its significance level and the comparison type.
 There are two kinds of comparison types.
 One comparison type category is based on the data types of the two features being compared.
 The categories of this are numeric being compared to numeric, nominal to nominal, and numeric to nominal.
 The different significance levels are no significance (not even below 0.05), below 0.05, below the Bonferroni corrected alpha of 1.3856426765061392e-13, below the super alpha of 1e-100, and maximum significance (so significant that the p-value is lower than the minimum floating point value that can be displayed in the python programming language and as a result is reported as 0.0).
 Since there are hundreds of billions of test results, they need to be counted by several jobs.
 Below is the command for job 0:
 ```
 bash jobs/inter-counts-table.sh comp-dicts 1e-100 0 5 data-type
 ```
-#### Run Time: Ranging from about 1 day to 1.5 days
-The 0 argument refers to the job index similar to training the MRI autoencoders and performing all the statistical tests.
+*See Table 1 in the supplemental materials under "Counting All The Comparisons By Data Type" for resource usage information for this command.* The 0 argument refers to the job index similar to training the MRI autoencoders and performing all the statistical tests.
 This time there are a total of 1,294 jobs that need to be ran so the above command must be ran from job index 0 to job index 1293.
 The same thing must additionally be done for the domain counts table as compared to the data-type counts table.
 That can be done by executing the above command for each job index but this time replacing data-type with domain as seen below:
 ```
 bash jobs/inter-counts-table.sh comp-dicts 1e-100 0 5 domain
 ```
-#### Run Time: Ranging from about 1 day to 1.5 days
-Rather than comparing counts by data type (numeric or nominal), this will create intermediate counts tables by domain (ADNIMERGE, Expression, or MRI).
+*See Table 1 in the supplemental materials under "Counting All The Comparisons By Domain" for resource usage information for this command.* Rather than comparing counts by data type (numeric or nominal), this will create intermediate counts tables by domain (ADNIMERGE, Expression, or MRI).
 The counts in all the intermediate tables can be added together into one by executing the following:
 ```
 bash jobs/counts-table.sh data-type
 bash jobs/counts-table.sh domain